jokruger/kavun/docs/types/decimal.md

 ### Scientific notation parses, and scientific output is exact

-`decimal("1e3")` answers `1000d` where it used to raise.
+`decimal("1e3")` answers `1000d` where it used to raise, and the literal `1e3d` is the same value.
 Both the mantissa's digits and the exponent feed the resulting scale, so `decimal("1.0e-3").scale()` is `4`.

 The `e` / `E` / `g` / `G` verbs no longer route through `float64`, so their digits past the 17th significant